Arithmetic geometry of toric varieties. Metrics, measures and heights: Semipositive and DSP metrics, measures and local heights

 \begin{defn} Let $\ov L=(L,\Vert\cdot\Vert)$ be a metrized line bundle on $X$.
-The metric \hbox{$\|\cdot\|$} is called \emph{semipositive{}} {metric!semipositive{}|see{semipositive{} metric}} {semipositive{} metric} if there exists a sequence of semipositive smooth (in the Archimedean case) or semipositive algebraic (in the non-Archimedean case) metrics $(\|\cdot\|_l)_{l\ge 0}$ on $L^{\an}$ such that
+The metric \hbox{$\|\cdot\|$} is \emph{semipositive{}} {metric!semipositive{}|see{semipositive{} metric}} {semipositive{} metric} if there exists a sequence $(\|\cdot\|_l)_{l\ge 0}$ of semipositive smooth metrics (in the Archimedean case) or metrics with a semipositive model (in the non-Archimedean case) on $L^{\an}$ such that

-If this is the case, we say that $\ov L$ is \emph{semipositive{}}. {metrized line bundle!semipositive{}} {semipositive{} metrized line bundle} This metrized line bundle is called \emph{DSP} (for \og difference of semipositive\fg{}) if there are semipositive{} line bundles $\ov M$, $\ov N$ such that $\ov L=\ov M\otimes \ov N^{-1}$. \end{defn}
+If this is the case, we say that $\ov L$ is \emph{semipositive{}}. {metrized line bundle!semipositive{}} The metrized line bundle $\ov L$ is called \emph{DSP} (for \og difference of semipositive\fg{}) if there are semipositive{} line bundles $\ov M$, $\ov N$ such that $\ov L=\ov M\otimes \ov N^{\otimes -1}$. \end{defn}

+\begin{rem} In the Archimedean case, if $\|\cdot\|$ is a smooth metric, one can verify that definitions \ref{def:65} and \ref{def:1} are equivalent.
+Thus there is no ambiguity in the use of the term semipositive metric.

+In the non-Archimedean case, a metric with a semipositive model is semipositive.
+In the general case, we do not know whether an algebraic and semipositive metric has a semipositive model. \end{rem}

+\begin{rem} Although we define our notion of semipositivity through a limit process, we believe that a ``good'' definition should be intrinsic.
+For example, for smooth projective varieties, in the Archimedean case \cite[Th\'eor\`eme 4.6.1]{Maillot:GAdvt} and in the non-Archimedean case of equi-characteristic zero \cite[Theorem 5.11]{boucksom:ssmnag} our definition is equivalent to the fact that the logarithm of the norm of a section is a plurisubharmonic function.
+We hope our definition will still agree with such an intrinsic one when the theory of plurisubharmonic functions on Berkovich spaces matures.

+We adopt the terminology of ``DSP metric'' by analogy with the notion of DC function, used in convex analysis to designate a function that is a difference of two convex functions. \end{rem}

 The tensor product and the inverse image of semipositive{} line bundles are also semipositive{}.
 The tensor product, the dual and the inverse image of DSP line bundles are also DSP.

 \begin{exmpl} Let $X=\P^{n}$ be the projective space over $\C$ and $L=\mathcal{O}(1)$.
 The \emph{canonical metric} of~$\mathcal{O}(1)^{\an}$ {canonical metric!of $\cO(1)^{\an}$} is the metric given, for $p=(p_{0}:\dots:p_{n})\in \P^{n}(\C)$, by